MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/unified-routing-faqs.md

 ### What is diagnostics for unified routing and why is it being deprecated?

 Routing diagnostics lend visibility into how routing decisions are made for work items in contact centers.
-It has been deprecated with a better alternative of Azure Application Insights for end-to-end conversation diagnostics.
+It was deprecated with a better alternative of Azure Application Insights for end-to-end conversation diagnostics.

 ### What is the alternative to routing diagnostics once it's deprecated?